United States Army Central: Army of Occupation

-Prepare to advance
+Preparations to advance

 On 14 May 1919, Marshal Ferdinand Foch, General-in-Chief of the Allied Armies, submitted plans of operations to the Third Army commander to be used in the event that Germany should refuse to sign the peace treaty.
 On 20 May, Marshal Foch directed allied commanders to dispatch troops toward Weimar and Berlin in the event the peace treaty was not signed.
 On 22 May, the Third Army issued its plan of advance, effective 30 May, in view of the impending emergency.
-On 27 May, Foch informed Pershing that the Supreme War Council desired allied armies be made ready immediately to resume active operations against the Germans.
+On 27 May, Foch informed Pershing that the Supreme War Council desired that allied armies be made ready immediately to resume active operations against the Germans.

 On 1 June, the advance GHQ, AEF, at Trier was discontinued.
-On 16 June, Foch notified Pershing that allied armies must be ready after 20 June to resume offensive operations and that preliminary movements were to begin 17 June.
-On 19 June, Pershing notified Foch that beginning 23 June the Third Army would occupy the towns of Limburg, Westerburg, Hachenburg, and Altenkirchen, and that III Corps would seize the railroad connecting these towns.
-On 23 June, the Germans signified their intention to sign the peace treaty and contemplated operations were suspended.
+On 16 June, Foch notified Pershing that the allied armies must be ready after 20 June to resume offensive operations, and that preliminary movements were to begin 17 June.
+On 19 June, Pershing notified Foch that beginning 23 June, the Third Army would occupy the towns of Limburg, Westerburg, Hachenburg, and Altenkirchen, and that III Corps would seize the railroad connecting these towns.
+On 23 June, the Germans signified their intention to sign the peace treaty, and the contemplated military operations were suspended.
 On 30 June, Foch and Pershing conferred about the American troops to be left on the Rhine.

 A separate peace

 On 1 July, General Pershing notified the War Department that upon Germany's compliance with military conditions imposed upon her (probably within three months after German ratification of the treaty), the American forces in Europe would be reduced to a single regiment of infantry supplemented by necessary auxiliaries.
 Accordingly, the Third Army was disbanded on 2 July 1919.
 Its headquarters and all personnel (numbering about 6,800 men) and units under it were thereafter designated American Forces in Germany.
-This force would remain in Germany for over three years.
+This force would remain in Germany, as part of the Occupation of the Rhineland, for over three years.
 This was due, at least in part, to the fact that the United States, having rejected the Treaty of Versailles, was therefore still "de jure" at war with Germany.
 This situation remained unresolved until the summer of 1921 when a separate peace treaty was signed.

 Reactivation and the interwar period

 Third Army (I)

-On 15 October 1921, the Headquarters and Headquarters Company, Third Army, was constituted in the Organized Reserve as one of six field armies to control the units of the U.S. Army that were stationed on home soil.
-The Headquarters was initiated on 25 February 1922 in Omaha, Nebraska, while the Headquarters Company was initiated in April 1924 in St. Louis, Missouri; the Headquarters Company was concurrently relocated to Omaha.
-On 18 August 1933, the Headquarters Company was withdrawn from the Organized Reserve and allotted to the Regular Army and the Headquarters was demobilized.
+On 15 October 1921, the Headquarters and Headquarters Company, Third Army, was constituted in the Organized Reserve as one of six field armies to control Army units stationed on home soil.
+The Third Army was to control forces, primarily Regular Army and National Guard units, in the Seventh, Eighth, and Ninth Corps Areas, comprising the Midwest, Southwest, and Western United States.
+The Army headquarters was initiated on 25 February 1922 in Omaha, Nebraska, while the Headquarters Company was initiated in April 1924 in St. Louis, Missouri; the Headquarters Company was concurrently relocated to Omaha.
+On 18 August 1933, the Headquarters Company was withdrawn from the Organized Reserve and allotted to the Regular Army, and the Headquarters was demobilized.